bangbangsoftware/binder/README.md

 [Logo of the project](./icon.svg)

 #  The Binder
-> A tiny library for binding data on a web page and storing locally,
+> A tiny library for binding data on a web page, storing locally and working off line.

 It's local data, for local people.
 If you want to get an app up *quickly* that doesn't need to share data, but need to persist data, then binder